Whale Watching in Scotland: Ted’s Top Tips

-One of our most asked questions at Argyll Cruises is how and where guests can see Whales.
-So today’s Ted’s Top Tips is on this very subject.
-Hopefully it might help you decide which of our Whale Watching boat trips to book if you harbour dreams of seeing these beautiful creatures.
+At Argyll Cruises, one of the most frequently asked questions is how and where guests can see whales.
+So, today’s Ted’s Top Tips focuses on this very subject, aiming to help you decide which of our whale watching boat trips to book if you harbour dreams of seeing these magnificent creatures.

 Where to see Whales in Scotland

-You can see pods of whales along Scotland’s west coast, particularly around the Isle of Mull in the Inner Hebrides.
+You can see pods of whales along the west coast of Scotland, particularly around the Isle of Mull in the Inner Hebrides.
 This area is considered a hotspot for sightings as it’s teeming with marine wildlife.
-Minke whales, dolphins and porpoises congregate here because of the abundance of fish.
+Minke whales, hebridean whales, dolphins and porpoises congregate here because of the abundance of fish.
 Wildlife boat trips from Tobermory give you the best chance to see these animals in their natural habitat.

 Further north the Shetland Islands are a hot spot for orcas (killer whales) which travel in family pods along the coast.
 The waters around Shetland are rich in seals and other prey, making it a perfect feeding ground for these social, powerful predators.
 You can even see orcas from the shore, especially during the summer months.

-In the Outer Hebrides, especially in deeper offshore waters, you can see white-beaked dolphins and long-finned pilot whales.
+In the Outer Hebrides, especially in deeper offshore waters, you can see white-beaked dolphins and long-finned pilot whales along with common dolphins and minke whales.
 They come here for the nutrient rich waters and the abundance of cephalopods like squid and cuttlefish.

 Types of Common Whales in Scotland